CRM: Partner Relationship Management (PRM)

 If the partner is managing the order process, there must be sufficient system access for this process to be initiated with as little friction as possible, while also ensuring sufficient system access controls are in place to ensure the order meets the defined business rules for selling services.
 Ensuring the business rules are satisfied is generally handled by the configuration and access of various systems, though may also include manual review of orders being processed for verification of the ordering process prior to the provisioning of the service to the end-customer.

 Cases are created when an action is needed based on an end-customer or lead-initiated interaction.
 Cases can be created from very early in the sales process to indicate sales leads or other sales-related processes.
 They can also be created to support ongoing customer support related inquiries.
+Case management is the aggregate of these cases, typically segregated by customer.

 Depending on the specific business model, supporting system’s capability, and the relationship between the customer, the partner, and the legal entity, cases created on behalf of end-customers could be worked through by either the partner or the parent entity.
 Based on the structure, the case was created, cases may only be visible and in the queue of either the partner of the parent entity, in a shared queue that could change hands throughout the lifecycle of the case, or could be routed based on predefined criteria.